EdVenture opens children's museum in Hartsville - South Carolina Radio Network

 EdVenture Hartsville opens June 30.
 Click here for more information.

 EdVenture currently operates two locations – Columbia and Myrtle Beach.
-Celebrating 15 years this November, the Columbia location is the largest children’s museum in the Southeast.
+The Columbia location has been the largest children’s museum in the Southeast since it opened in 2003.
 Last year, that facility was visited by more than 200,000 and its after-school programs in area schools served more than 500 Midlands area students.
-In March 2017, EdVenture merged with the Children’s Museum of South Carolina in Myrtle Beach and plans to open a larger facility, EdVenture Myrtle Beach, in 2019.
+EdVenture merged with the Children’s Museum of South Carolina in Myrtle Beach last year and plans to open a larger facility EdVenture Myrtle Beach in 2019.